yoshimoriryu/myvanna/README.md

 ## ⚙️ Features

 -   **Multi-Agent Architecture**: Uses LangGraph to create a robust agentic system.
-A top-level **Routing Agent** analyzes user intent and dispatches tasks to specialized agents (e.g., a SQL Agent or a General Chat Agent).
+A top-level **Routing Agent** analyzes user intent and dispatches tasks to specialized agents.
--   **Automatic Domain Routing**: The AI automatically determines the correct data domain (e.g., `students`, `finance`) for a user's question, providing a seamless user experience.
+-   **Metadata-Driven Domain Routing**: The AI uses a configurable `domain_metadata.json` file with rich descriptions to accurately determine the correct data domain (e.g., `students`, `finance`) for a user's question.
 -   **Secure, Air-Gapped Execution**: The Vanna/LLM agent **never** has direct access to the database.
-It generates SQL, which is then sent to a separate, secure FastAPI for execution, following enterprise-grade security best practices.
+It generates SQL, which is then sent to a separate, secure FastAPI for execution.
--   **Idempotent Data Synchronization**: The `synchronizer.py` tool doesn't just add data; it surgically syncs the state of local training files with the Qdrant vector store, performing additions, updates, and deletions as needed.
+-   **Idempotent Data Synchronization**: The `synchronizer.py` tool surgically syncs local training files with the Qdrant vector store.
--   **Clean & Decoupled**: Follows professional software design principles (`src` layout, dependency management via Poetry, centralized configuration).
+-   **Clean & Decoupled**: Follows professional software design principles (`src` layout, externalized configuration).
--   **One-Command Environment**: Uses `docker-compose` to start, manage, and stop the entire infrastructure stack (Postgres & Qdrant).
--   **Automated & Isolated Testing**: A `run_tests.sh` script that spins up a dedicated, isolated test environment in Docker, runs the full test suite, and tears it down automatically.
+-   **Automated & Isolated Testing**: A `run_tests.sh` script that spins up a dedicated, isolated test environment in Docker.

 <br>